-“It’s well known legend that has been around for a hundred of years.
-Supposedly the story goes that the past king had made a deal with the devil.
-He would give up his first born son’s soul in exchange for the innumerable wealth and power.
-At that time, Kingdom of Terra had been going through a money crisis because of the war with Kingdom of Elements.
-The war lasted for fifty years till finally, the King had summoned up the devil.
-The moment the king had sealed the deal, the state of war had changed drastically.
-The King of Terra was able to push back the King of Element’s forces back to their country.”
-Eron breathed in deeply, his demeanor changed into sadness.
-“The thing was, the King of Terra had drastically changed since he made the pact with the devil.
-His crimes were more heinous than any human’s.
+“It’s a well-known legend that has been around for hundreds of years.
+Supposedly, the story goes that the past king had made a deal with the devil.
+He would give up his firstborn son’s soul for the innumerable wealth and power.
+The Kingdom of Terra has been going through a money crisis.
+The war with the Kingdom of Elements lasted for fifty years until the King finally summoned the devil.
+The moment the King had sealed the deal, the state of war had changed drastically.
+The King of Terra pushed the King of Element’s forces back to their country.”
+Eron breathed in deeply; his demeanor changed into sadness.
+“The King of Terra had drastically changed since he made the pact with the devil.
+His crimes were more heinous than any humans.
 He would indiscriminately kill men, women, and children alike.
-He took it even a step further and killed pure mythical creatures for his own pleasure.
-His crimes pile so high, that the soil of Kingdom of Terra was drenched red with blood.”
+He took it even further and killed pure mythical creatures for pleasure.
+His crimes pile so high that the soil of Kingdom of Terra was drenched red with blood.”

 “Yes.
-When the devil came to take the first born son’s soul, the king gave him without any remorse.
-The devil took the child of the first born and warped his soul and body into a monster: a minotaur.
+When the devil came to take the firstborn son’s soul, the King gave him without remorse.
+The devil took the child of the firstborn and warped his soul and body into a monster: a minotaur.
 He became a monster that kills and eats the flesh of man.
-Ten years later, when the first born son was fully grown, he came to terrorize his father’s kingdom.
-His heart was black like void, his anger so furious that it shook the heavens.
-Even his hunger was unquenchable that he slaughtered and consumed thousands of humans for months.
-The cries of the dead was so fierce and heavy, that even the gods intervened.”
+Ten years later, when the firstborn son was fully grown, he came to terrorize his father’s kingdom.
+His heart was black like a void, his anger so furious that it shook the heavens.
+Even his hunger was so unquenchable that he slaughtered and consumed thousands of humans for months.
+The cries of the dead were so fierce and heavy that even the gods intervened.”

-“Well there are a couple of versions.
+“Well, there are a couple of versions.
 The first was that the god Freya came down to slay the prince.
 Others stated that he was so powerful that a magical labyrinth was created to contain him in one place indefinitely.
-There is more evidence on it being the second case then Freya herself coming down to intervene.”
+There is more evidence of it being the second case than Freya coming down to intervene.”

 “Is the minotaur that powerful?”
 Agnis was not liking where the story was going.

-“This could be a problem.”
-Agnis mumbled under her breathe.
+“This could be a problem,” Agnis mumbled under her breath.

 “That is?”
 Eron waited for Zero’s question.

-“How did the Golden Eye even end up with the Minotaur in the first place?”
+“How did the Golden Eye end up with the Minotaur in the first place?”

-“Well there was a rumor going around that a powerful talisman belonging to the King of Terra is here.
-The devil had supposedly stolen the powerful talisman from the king and hid it where even the king couldn’t reach.
-From then on the king was enraged by the deceptive nature of the demon that he promised to himself that he would kill the demon one day and take back his royal right.”
+“Well, there was a rumor that a powerful talisman belonging to the King of Terra is here.
+The devil had supposedly stolen the powerful talisman from the King and hid it where even the King couldn’t reach it.
+From then on, the King was enraged by the demon’s deceptive nature that he promised himself that he would kill the demon one day and take back his royal right.”

 “True, but isn’t it fun to go out adventuring with everyone?”
 Agnis asked happily.
 “I want to enjoy every minute of this qu-“

 Bong!
-A loud gong like sound could be heard off in the distance.
-Birds that rested flew out in frenzy.
-The animals that were drinking by the water hole, bolted away in fright.
+A loud gong-like sound could be heard off in the distance.
+Birds that rested flew out in a frenzy.
+The animals drinking by the water hole bolted away in fright.
 The metal walls of the Labyrinth had begun to move.
-The labyrinth contraption could be heard as metal grinded against each other.
+The labyrinth contraption could be heard as a metal ground against each other.